325kema-cyber/spider2-ambiguous-sql/README.md

 This repository contains five selected ambiguous questions from the Spider 2.0 Snow dataset.
 For each question, I provide multiple SQL interpretations that can reproduce different execution results, explain why the original question is ambiguous, and describe how the queries differ.

-The questions are ordered from strongest to weakest ambiguity.

 ## Selected Question IDs